Jmugaza/Jmugaza/README.md

 ### About Me

-I am passionate a Software Developer based in Cleveland, OH, and I enjoy solving problems.
+I am passionate a Software Developer based in Cleveland, OH and I enjoy solving problems.
 Outside of work I like to ride a motocycle and play video games.

 ### Skills